Welcome to the Guestbook

 Message 458:

-Browsing the web for info on walks in Lake District & Yorkshire Dales as my family and I are staying on the edge of both this year.
+Browsing the web for info on walks in Lake District and Yorkshire Dales as my family and I are staying on the edge of both this year.
 Gave up with the official tourists sites when I found yours.
 What a great site full of all the information required and more.
 Thanks for your efforts.

 From: Mike Harrison